villagelder/tiles-interactive-submenu/README.md

 # interactive-submenu
-An interactive submenu for objects (tiles) in foundry vtt.
+An interactive player submenu for useable objects (tiles) in foundry vtt.